island-is/island.is/apps/services/personal-representative-public/README.md

-# Personal Representative
+# Personal Representative Public

 ## About

-A service that is responsible for storing and maintaining personal representatives and their rights to act on behalf of the represented person
+A service that is responsible for giving third party service providers information about personal representatives and threir rights

 ### Initial setup